mobizt/FirebaseClient/README.md

 The async task handler will kepp the async tasks running as long as it places in the main `loop` function.

 > [!IMPORTANT]
 > Do not underestimate the important the async task handler location and usage.
-The non-async third-party library and user blocking code, `delay` function and placing the async task handler in the `millis` code blocks, will cause the async task to run slowly and the time out can of operation will be occurred.
+The non-async third-party library and user blocking code, `delay` function and placing the async task handler in the `millis` code blocks, will cause the async task to run slowly and the timed out will be occurred.
 The  `SSE mode (HTTP Streaming)` task will not update in realtime.
 > The async task handler i.e. `FirebaseApp::loop()`, `RealtimeDatabase::loop()`, `Storage::loop()`, `Messaging::loop()`, `CloudStorage::loop()` and `CloudFunctions` should be placed inside the main `loop` function, at the top most of the `loop`.

 > [!NOTE]